aureliony/CanvasSync/README.md

 ![](resources/auth_token.png)

-The authentication token is stored in an local file encrypted using a private password.
-Consequently, the user must specify the password whenever CanvasSync is launched to synchronize at a later time.
-Passwords and/or auth tokens are cannot and will not be shared with third parties.
+The authentication token is stored in an unencrypted local file.

 Disclaimer
 ----------